-Registration for Summer Programs is officially closed.
-If you need to pay your balance please click the Pay My Balance button above and choose ‘pay remaining balance’ and follow the prompts.
-If you have questions please contact the Pre-College team at firstname.lastname@example.org or by phone at 414.277.7207.
+Registration for Summer Programs 2015 will open soon.
+If you have questions please contact the Pre-College team at email@example.com or by phone at 414.277.7207.
 Thank you for your interest in MSOE.

 There are many advantages to being a nursing student at MSOE.
 Direct entry to the program, small class sizes, guaranteed placement in clinicals (which begin your sophomore year and continue through graduation) and on-campus laboratories are just some of the aspects that make our nursing program unique.